 Panjabi has served on Harvard University’s faculty and advised former President Sirleaf at the World Health Organization’s Independent Panel for Pandemic Preparedness and Response.
 Named one of the World's 50 Greatest Leaders by Fortune, he has received the TED Prize, Clinton Global Citizen Award, Skoll Award, and World Economic Forum’s Social Entrepreneur of the Year.

-Recognized by TIME as one of the 100 Most Influential People in the World, Dr. Raj Panjabi is a physician, professor, epidemiologist, entrepreneur and public servant.
-Dr. Panjabi currently serves as Special Assistant to the President and Senior Director for Global Health Security and Biodefense at the White House National Security Council.
+Recognized as one of TIME’s 100 Most Influential People in the World, The Honorable Raj Panjabi is a renowned physician and entrepreneur who formerly led President Biden’s pandemic office at the White House National Security Council.

-Panjabi has authored or co-authored over 80 publications in the scientific and popular press.
-He received a medical degree from the University of North Carolina, trained in internal medicine and as a clinical fellow at Massachusetts General Hospital and Harvard Medical School, received a Master of Public Health in epidemiology from Johns Hopkins University as a Sommer Scholar.
+Panjabi has delivered hundreds of speeches, lectures and presentations and authored numerous publications in the scientific and popular press.
+Panjabi received an M.D. degree from the University of North Carolina at Chapel Hill, trained in internal medicine and as a clinical fellow at Massachusetts General Hospital and Harvard Medical School, and received a Master of Public Health in epidemiology from Johns Hopkins University as a Sommer Scholar.